superbenefit/state-template/contributing.md

 This guide covers best practices for maintaining your DAO State Repository once it's in production.
 It focuses on update workflows, version control, and ongoing management of your governance documentation.

+You should customize this guide to suit your governance workflow and context.
+This is an example starting place you can use to begin crafting your contribution guidelines.

 ## Repository Maintenance Principles

 Effective governance documentation maintenance is built on several key principles: